learn-co-curriculum/react-hooks-redux-create-store/README.md

 * Understand how to encapsulate the functions we built.
 * Learn about the `getState` method and how it works.

+Use `js/reducer.js` to follow along.
+Open `index.html` to try out the code.

 ## Encapsulate our application's state by wrapping our code in a function

 Let's look at the code that we wrote in the last section.